top of page

 This metric compares the energy efficiency of electric and hybrid vehicles to that of gasoline-powered vehicles.
 This measure is particularly useful for electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs), as it provides a standardized comparison across different types of vehicles.
 MPGe is calculated by measuring how far an EV can travel on the energy equivalent of one gallon of gasoline, which is standardized as 33.7 kilowatt-hours.

-According to EPA data, here are the MPGe ratings for some of the top electric cars in 2024.
+According to EPA data, here are the MPGe ratings for some of the top electric cars in 2024 and 2025.

 Electric Car or PHEV